CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 3: Evaluation Flow Setup.md

 ## Review
 In this lab you have completed the following tasks:
-- Comprehended the Flow Development Lifecycle
+- Set Up Evaluation Metrics
-- Initialized a Prompt Flow Project
+- Ran and Analyzed Evaluation Flows